1. What Is A Performance Goal?

 - Be relevant

-Your ultimate objective is to ensure that each goal you set is relevant to specific employees, realistic within their role, and relates to the larger organizational goals.
+Your ultimate objective is to ensure that each goal you set is relevant to specific employees, realistic within their role - including job responsibilities and relates to the larger organizational goals.
 While it is great to be creative with goal setting, writing SMART goals is about establishing objectives that make sense to your employees and their day-to-day role.

 - Make a time-frame